IvandeWolf/IvandeWolf/README.md

 ### :man_technologist: About Me :
 I am a software engineer from The Netherlands.

-- 🎓 Currently enrolled Master Computer Security with Bachelor Computer Science
+- 🎓 Bachelor Computer Science with a minor in education
-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for web applications
+- 🔭 I’m working as a Software Engineer @AFAS
-- 🌱 Exploring technology to improve education
+- 🌱 Exploring new technologies to improve our everyday life
 - ⚡ In my free time, I love to develop new interfaces and practice my skills
 - 🌍 Love to travel the world